 Blended Learning 2016 Summit

-Adopting the most effective blend of face to face while integrating ICTs into course design is imperative in order to increase student engagement and for an institute to remain competitive.
-However, government funding is scares this is generating pressure on the resources available to institutions to incorporate innovative and digital teaching techniques into their curriculum design.
+Adopting the most effective blend of face to face, while integrating ICTs into course design is imperative in order to increase student engagement and for an institute to remain competitive.
+However, with government funding being scares, this is generating pressure on the resources available to institutions to incorporate innovative and digital teaching techniques into their curriculum design.

 - Implementing innovative blended teaching methods to improve student engagement and encourage continued learning